IDR/deployment/docs/provisioning.md

     - idr_keypair_keys: ["ssh-rsa SSH_PUBLIC_KEY"]

-You must have a [CentOS 7 cloud image](https://cloud.centos.org/centos/7/images/) (or equivalent) available.
+You must have a [Rocky Linux 9 cloud image](https://rockylinux.org/cloud-images/) (or equivalent) available.

 Ensure you can login to OpenStack from the command line using [an OpenStack RC file](http://docs.openstack.org/user-guide/common/cli-set-environment-variables-using-openstack-rc.html) or equivalent, and run: